BethanyFolino/MaestroFinder/README.md

-# MaestroFinder
 MaestroFinder is an app that connects music students with music teachers.
+It is a work in progress.